aws-lite/aws-lite.org/app/docs/performance.md

 ## Initialization latency

-Initialization latency measures the impact of each SDK on the [initialization phase of the Lambda lifecycle](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle), including analysis and execution of static code.
+Initialization latency measures the impact of each SDK on the [initialization phase of the Lambda lifecycle](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html#runtimes-lifecycle), including static analysis and execution of any code outside the scope of the Lambda handler.

 Here we expect to see relatively similar values, as the performance benchmark has almost no static code or init-time execution.